Last Updated April 19, 2021

 From talking to experienced glucometer users, it is clear that you can get a few uses out of a lancet, and some even go for a week or two before changing.
 The only downside is that the lancets can become duller, but that is not a big deal for a simple finger prick.

-Go with what you are comfortable with, and be sure to buy a device with lots of lancets if you are going to change them regularly.
-Also, check the cost of replacement lancets for when you run out.
+Other factors will determine whether it needs changing, but remember to go with what you are comfortable with.
+Be sure to buy a device with lots of lancets if you plan to change them regularly, though.
+Also, check the cost of replacement lancets as these things can add up.

 Which Finger is Best to Check for Blood Sugar Levels?

-The World Health Organization recommends using the ring or middle finger for tests.
-Don’t use the pinkie finger as it has the thinnest skin and will result in more pain.
+The World Health Organization recommends that users opt for the ring or middle finger when testing.
+Don’t use your pinkie fingers as they the thinnest skin and will result in more pain.
 When you prick your finger with the lancet, you might have to squeeze your finger to release a droplet of blood so that you can complete the test.

 Does Squeezing a Finger Change Blood Sugar Readings?

 While you may have to squeeze a finger gently to release some blood, we discourage squeezing too hard.
 If you do, you can dilute your sample with plasma (tissue fluid), and you will not get an accurate reading.

 If you find that you are having to squeeze your finger every time you are taking a blood sample, then it is time to adjust the lancet depth or invest in a test kit that has a variable lancet.
 It is better to prick deeper to get an accurate sample to read.

 How Often Do You Need to Test Blood Sugar?